 Try this delicious and healthy recipe from Ozlem’s Turkish table – ideal for those long hot days of summer as it can also be served cold.

 Green beans cooked this way are a great national favourite.
-Enjoyed by the urban and rural families alike, there are varying theories of how to achieve the best result.
+Enjoyed by urban and rural families alike, there are varying theories of how to achieve the best result.
 Traditionally, zeytinyağlı dishes (vegetables cooked in olive oil) are prepared in advance and served at room temperature, as a meze or vegetable course.
 French, runner and dwarf beans are all suitable to be prepared this way.
 Once cooked, you can store it in the fridge for a good 2-3 days.

 Serves 4 – 6